Welcome to the Marple Website

 6) When you reach the main road you will find there is no footpath over the bridge on this side of the road.
 So you will need to cross the road first, but do so with great care.
 Traffic speeds are high and the view to the right is poor.
 Turn right and cross the bridge and past what used to be "The George".

 Continue for about 200 yards before taking a track on the right signposted Brabyns Park.
+Don't be concerned about the "Private Road" sign here, Rollins Lane is a public right of way.
 Follow the track and cross "Iron Bridge" which has undergone extensive renovation instigated by this web site and was reopened in 2008.
 After crossing the bridge take a path to the left alongside the river.

 7) The path follows alongside the river and past a picnic spot with tables and benches.
-A short distance beyond the sharp bend in the river is a weir.
-Follow the path past another weir where the path joins a track that passes to the left of the former Brabyns Hall walled garden.
-Carved in the stone over the top of the filled in entrance to the garden are the initials M. A. H. Brabyns Hall was the home of the Hudsons and the last occupant, Miss Fanny Hudson, acted as matron when the hall was turned into an Auxiliary hospital during the first world war.
+A short distance beyond the sharp bend in the river is a weir called Wright's Folly.
+Follow the path past another weir and a mysterious stone pulled from the river by volunteers in 2000.
+Here the path joins a track that passes to the left of the former Brabyns Hall walled garden.
+Carved in the stone over the top of the filled in entrance to the garden are the initials M. A. H. Brabyns Hall was the home of the Hudsons and the last occupant, Miss Fanny Hudson, acted as matron when the hall was turned into an Auxiliary Hospital during the first world war.
 She was later awarded the O.B.E. for her services.

 At the car park turn right and follow the road.
 After about 100 yards bear left at the fork.
 Take a sharp left at the next junction and follow the track whose end is marked with three metal posts.
 This will take you to a bridge that passes over the railway.